Bappsack/PokeTwo/README.md

 # Simple PokeOne Bot

-This is a Simple Bot for PokeOne, expect not to much, this is only a Pixel Based Bot for Shiny Hunting or Lazy Leveling.
+A Bot for PokeOne, various Features, based on AutoIt with Pixelsearch, Memory Read, Mouse & Key Sends.

 Important Notes:

-- PokeONE need to be on 800x600 Resolition.
+- PokeONE need to be on 800x600 Resolition & in Windowed Mode.
 - PokeOne need to be always in Top/Focus for Sending Keys and Scanning the Screen.
 - Use the Bot for your own Risk, botting is not allowed in This Game and could result a Ban.
 - I am not responsible if you get banned.